Void-Ghost000/Hexpylot/FAQ.md

 ---

-## 6. Why does compute-bound workload scale much better?
+## 6. Why do compute-bound workloads scale much better?

 Compute-bound workloads:
 - spend more time executing arithmetic instructions
 - rely less on memory bandwidth

 This allows multiple CPU cores to work in parallel more effectively, resulting in near-linear speedup until other limits are reached.

 ---

+## 7. What does the single-core (n=1) result represent?

+The single-core result is obtained by running **the exact same engine** with `n=1`.

+There is:
+- no separate single-core implementation
+- no special fast path
+- no different codebase for baseline comparison

+This ensures that all scaling results are measured against the same architecture, only varying the number of worker processes.

+---

+## 8. Why not provide a separate “pure single-core” baseline?

+HexPylot is designed to study **scaling behavior**, not to compete with highly optimized single-thread libraries.

+Using a separate single-core implementation would introduce additional variables and make the comparison less meaningful.

+The goal is to observe how the same system behaves as concurrency increases.

+---

-## 7. Is this just Numba being fast?
+## 9. Is this just Numba being fast?

 Numba is an important part of the system, but it is **not the whole story**.